About us

 Little Malop Street Redevelopment

-We’re transforming the Little Malop Street building to create the largest regional arts centre in Australia with a unique design that reflects Geelong’s history, culture and creativity.
-Funded by the Victorian Government, the Little Malop Street Redevelopment will significantly expand the capacity of Geelong Arts Centre, providing a 550-seat theatre, a 250-seat theatre, an atrium, more dining options, a new Box Office, and new back-of-house and administration facilities.
+We’ve transformed the Little Malop Street building to create the largest dedicated regional arts centre in Australia with a unique design that reflects Geelong’s history, culture and creativity.
+Funded by the Victorian Government, the Little Malop Street Redevelopment significantly expands the capacity of Geelong Arts Centre.

 Dedicated to delivering on a bold future for a clever and creative Geelong, the remarkable design brings together elements drawn from the history of the Geelong, the traditions of circus and theatre, and the strong and continuing First Nations culture and connection to Country.